Carmona wine urn explained

 Culture:Roman Empire

-The Carmona Wine Urn is a first century Roman glass urn containing intact wine.
-Discovered in 2019 in Carmona, Spain during excavations of the city's western Roman necropolis, analysis of the urn's contents five years after has deemed the vessel as the oldest surviving wine in the world, surpassing the previous record older, the Speyer wine bottle (discovered in 1867) by three centuries.[1]
+The Carmona wine urn is a first-century Roman glass urn containing intact wine.
+The urn was discovered in 2019 in Carmona, Spain during excavations of the city's western Roman necropolis.
+Analysis of the urn's contents five years after its discovery demonstrated the contents to be the oldest surviving wine in the world.
+This surpasses the previous record holder, the Speyer wine bottle (discovered in 1867), by three centuries.[1]
 [2]

 Discovery

-Carmona, once known as Carmo, was part of the province of Hispania Baetica.
-In the first century, agriculturalist Columella wrote of the production of white wine in the locality, as well as that of olive oil, and wheat.[3]
+Carmona, known as Carmo during Roman rule, was part of the province of Hispania Baetica.
+In the first century, agriculturalist Columella wrote of the production of white wine in the locality, as well as that of olive oil and wheat.[3]
 [4]

-In 2019, house renovations held at 53 Sevilla Street revealed an access shaft that yielded an un-looted family mausoleum, measuring 3.29 m x 1.73 m x 2.41 m; in the chamber, there were eight niches, with two individuals named Hispanae and Senicio.[5]
-In what is designated Niche 8 was a glass vessel, an olla ossuaria, lined in a lead case.
-The vessel contained five liters of wine, mixed together with the cremains of the deceased, and with it, a gold ring at the bottom.
+In 2019, house renovations at 53 Sevilla Street revealed an access shaft to an unlooted Roman mausoleum measuring 3.29 m long, 1.73 m wide, and 2.41 m high; the chamber contained eight niches with grave goods and the remains of two individuals named Hispanae and Senicio.[5]
+Niche 8 contained a glass vessel called an olla ossuaria inside of a lead case.
+The vessel contained five liters of wine mixed with the cremains of the deceased and a gold ring at the bottom.

 Notes and References